AyushExel/AyushExel/README.md

 I'm an engineer with interest in applied ML and software development.
 I love working with and contributing to open source projects.
 🔭 I’m currently working on deploying deep learning models on edge devices.
 I'm working on android/IOS/Web development using React.

-📫 How to reach me: ayush.chaurarsia@gmail.com
+I'm a core maintainer and ML engineer of [Yolov5](https://github.com/ultralytics/yolov5)(31k Stars) 📫 How to reach me: ayush.chaurarsia@gmail.com

 ⚡  Some of my notable open source contributions:

-* [Yolov5](https://github.com/ultralytics/yolov5)(25k Stars) - Most commits  after the creator.
-Built MLOps features that allow users to make their pipelines device independent, enable better tracing and utilize spot instances.
+* [Yolov5](https://github.com/ultralytics/yolov5)(31k Stars) - Most commits  after the creator.
+Built Segmentation support and MLOps features that allow users to make their pipelines device independent, enable better tracing and utilize spot instances.

 * [HuggingFace](https://github.com/huggingface/transformers)(60k Stars) - Added support for W&B backend for hyperparameter tuning for transformer models. ([PR](https://github.com/huggingface/transformers/pull/14582))